aschera/FinalPythonAssignment/README.md

 #-------------------------------------#

 Step 9: Change the look of the page
-    9.1 add a view to viewd.py file
+    9.1 add a view to view.py file
-    9.2 move views.py to the 'FinalPythonProject' folder.
     9.3 add url to the view in the urls.py file

 #-------------------------------------#